 However, in some cases, the strategy to bring more assets under management doesn't involve creating more wealth for the client.

-[By the way, at the time that I was approached with this offer, there weren't many companies that the average person could access for portfolio management.
+At the time that I was approached with this offer, there weren't many companies that the average person could access for portfolio management.
 Many required a minimum of $250,000 for such services, or as much as $10 million.

 Occasionally, there are conflicts of interest between clients and portfolio management firms